isomerpages/nlb-reference/_guides/1a-singapore-people.md

 ---
 <img src="/images/category/people.jpg" alt="people banner" style="width:800px;" />

+Most of the guides in this section were developed for the Singapore Biographical Database (SBDB), a collaborative project by the National University of Singapore, the National Library Board of Singapore and the Singapore Federation of Chinese Clan Associations.
+This Project featured prominent Singapore Chinese personalities to coincide with the 200th anniversary of the founding of modern Singapore in 2019.

 <p style = "font-size:20px">Names are listed in alphabetical order:</p>

 <details style= "font-size:20px; color:black">